-Another thing that Quick Pick can't do is to ensure unique numbers.
+Another thing that Quick Pick can't do is to ensure you choose unique numbers across tickets.
 There is no guarantee that your Quick Picked lottery numbers won't repeat themselves.
-With bad luck, a Quick-Picker could even end up with two tickets with the exact same numbers on them, a waste of money that wouldn't happen if you choose your own numbers.
-The Quick Pick is very likely to generate the same random numbers for other lottery players, too.
+With bad luck, a Quick-Picker could even end up with two tickets with the exact same numbers on them, a waste of money that doesn't happen when you choose your own numbers.
+The Quick Pick is likely to generate the same random numbers for other lottery players, too.

-Some people also believe that they can find a system to crack the lottery.
+Some people believe that they can use a system to crack the lottery.
 To try your luck with a lottery system like wheeling, analyzing the probability of various numbers being drawn, or following recommendations from lottery software, you need to pick your own numbers.

 Quick Picks Versus Self-Picks: Which Are Better?

 If there were a clear way to get better chances of winning the lottery, everyone would do it.
-That there is a debate over Quick Pick versus self-pick debate indicates that there is no clear winner.
+That the debate over Quick Pick versus self-pick exists at all indicates that there is no clear winner.

 If you are going strictly by the numbers, more Quick Pickers than self-pickers win lottery jackpots.
-According to an article in the NY Times, about 70 percent of lottery winners used Quick Pick to choose their numbers.
-But then again, about the same percentage of all lottery players (70 - 80 percent according to many news articles) use Quick Pick, so you might not be getting an edge by letting the computer choose for you.
+According to an article in the NY Times, about 70% of lottery winners used Quick Pick to choose their numbers.
+But then again, about the same percentage of all lottery players (70% - 80%, according to Powerball.net) use Quick Pick, so you might not be getting an edge by letting the computer choose for you.

 It really boils down to what makes the most sense for you.
 If you have fun poring over numbers to find a pattern, then coming up with a system might be right for you.
 If it makes you smile to play your children's birthdays, then play them!
 Even splitting a jackpot is better than not winning at all.

 Most important of all is to make sure that if you do play the lottery, you set a budget that you can afford and never go above it.
 Even the chance of winning a huge lottery isn't worth blowing your rent or grocery money on tickets.